AlexLike/FlexStudio/README.md

 Given that the core functionality of our app relies on sensibly responsive panels, we need to make editing the corresponding constraints discoverable and easy to use.
 We want the responsivity editor to

-1. require minimal input, i.e. work with as little manual input as possible,
+1. work quickly and easily, i.e., require minimal manual input,
-2. behave predicatably, i.e. extrapolate from the user's guidance like another human would, and
+2. behave predicatably, i.e., extrapolate from the user’s guidance like another human would, and
-3. be flexible enough to achieve a wide range of results, i.e. allow the artist to express many layer alignments.
+3. be flexible enough to achieve a wide range of results, i.e., allow the artist to express many layer alignments.

 ---